 If you are the parent of a child, or children, and are raising them on your own you are entitled to claim child support payments from the non resident parent.
 This periodic maintenance payment may be agreed by private arrangement between both parents, but it may also be collected and handled by the Child Maintenance Service, in cases where there is a breakdown of communication between the adults.

 Absent parents, who refuse to pay maintenance, can also be traced by the CMS and have an enforcement issued.

 Are You Entitled To Claim?

-Child support is a regular maintenance payment that is paid to parents who live with their children, by the parent who does not live in the same home.
+Child maintenance is a regular payment that is paid to parents who live with their children, by the parent who does not live in the same home.
 This periodic payment is made to assist the parent with care with the rising costs of raising a child.
 This payment can also be made to another family member or legal guardian if the child lives with them.

-Child support is paid to a resident parent when a couple separate or divorce, or they have children but are not living together.
+Child support is paid to a resident-parent when a couple separate or divorce, or they have children but are not living together.
 The payment is made to provide financial support and to confirm responsibility for the welfare of the child.
 These payments also help to minimise the need for other forms of benefit.

 How Is Maintenance Calculated?

 The CMS work out the payable rate of maintenance by applying one of a number of rates to the absent parent’s income.
 Income means money earned from employment, tax credits or personal pension.
 The gross income is then evaluated and a basic, reduced, flat or nil rate is applied.
 The amount is adjusted according to how many children are involved in the maintenance application.

 Child support maintenance payments are calculated by the CMS, after assessing the income and living circumstances of the non resident parent.
 The amount of maintenance a parent with care will receive is calculated as being 12% of the non-resident parent’s gross income – for the first, or only child.
 The payable amount of maintenance increases to 16% of net income for two children, and to 19% for three.
 Children from subsequent families are treated in the same way.